tesommer/FreeCrumbs/Building/Home/README.md

   occurrence searches from the bottom rather than the top.
 An occurrence of zero results in not found. ``groups`` is the number of regex groups to include (default is 0). ``charset`` is the character encoding to apply (default is the default local charset).
-This setting makes the following fields available, but prefixed with this setting's key and a period (.):
+A search makes the following fields available, but prefixed with this setting's key and a period (.):

     * ``found``: 0 or 1 depending on whether a match was found or not